How Do I File a Nursing Home Lawsuit?

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

 Nursing home abuse comes in different forms, from physical abuse to financial exploitation and neglect.
-There are a number of resources available for people to help them protect victims of nursing home abuse, which in some situations requires immediate intervention by law enforcement and social services.
+There are a number of resources available to help protect victims of nursing home abuse, which in some situations requires immediate intervention by law enforcement and social services.

 However, there's another way to help victims of nursing home abuse pick up the pieces of their lives — filing a nursing home lawsuit.
 Below, you will find information on the process as well as important factors to consider.